 Concord Bike Tent

-The community bicycle shop or Bike Kitchen is located in a shipping container by the baseball field at Olympic High School 2730 Salvio Street.
+’s community bicycle shop called The Bike Kitchen is located in a shipping container by the baseball field at Olympic High School 2730 Salvio Street.
 Bike Concord teaches bike mechanics to high school students and offers earn a bike programs to people in the community who need bicycles.
 Donations of parts and bicycles are always welcomed.
-Our bike kitchen hours are somewhat random, but we are commonly open on Fridays from 4:30 p.m. to 7:30 p.m.
+The bike kitchen hours are somewhat random, but it is commonly open on Fridays from 4:30 to 7:30pm.
 Email: info@BikeConcord.org

 Street Level Cycles